Xywzel/FantasyTimeTracker/README.md

 monitor or projector to give a bit of atmosphere and keep them on track of the time passing in game.

+Because the server is meant to be run on game masters laptop, there is currently no user authentication.

 ## Setup

+The program depends on *Python 3*, and the default setup process requires *pip* and *venv* installed for the Python version.

+On windows the setup can be completed by running *setup.ps1* and on unix *setup.sh* will handle the setup.
+The scripts create a folder for venv in the folder they are run from.

+Manually the setup can be done as follows:

 * Make sure Python 3, pip and venv are installed
 * Create Python 3 virtual environment for the program.
   ```